trixi-framework/TrixiParticles.jl/docs/src/systems/rigid_body.md

 update_callback = UpdateCallback(interval=1)
 ```

+Penalty contact also requires a timestep short enough to resolve its spring and damping
+scales.
+Add `StepsizeCallback(cfl=0.5)` to contact simulations, or impose an equivalent
+`dtmax`.
+The automatic estimate includes every active normal and tangential contact scale.

 ### Force Law

 Let ``\delta = d_c - r - \delta_0`` be the effective penetration after subtracting
 `penetration_slop`, and let ``v_n`` be relative velocity along the outward contact normal.
+For walls with geometry normals, ``r`` is the particle separation projected onto that normal;
+otherwise it is the radial particle separation.
 The non-attractive normal-force magnitude is

 ```math